bunnybones1/three-rapier3d-test/README.md

 ### Tools used:
 - typescript
-- vite for development and bulding
+- vite for development and building

 ## develop